Deformation Quantization for Actions of K\"ahlerian Lie Groups

+\end{dfn} \begin{rmk} Observe that when a tempered Lie group $G$ is tame, then there exists a tempered weight that dominates the constant weight $1$.
+Indeed, $1\prec\mu_\phi$.
+This is the main reason for introducing this notion. \end{rmk}

-In the constant family case, i.e. for $\CB^\mu(G,\CE)$, we can express the oscillatory integral as an absolutely convergent one for each semi-norm $\|.\|_j$:
+In the constant family case, i.e$.$ for $\CB^\mu(G,\CE)$, we can express the oscillatory integral as an absolutely convergent one for each semi-norm $\|.\|_j$:

-where the label $\vec r\in\N^{N+1}$ of the differential operator $\bD_{\vec r}$ is given by Proposition \ref{PROPIP} and does not depend on the index $j\in\N$ which labels the semi-norms defining the topology of $\CE$.
-However, we cannot have access to such a formula in the case of $\CB^{\{\mu_j\}}(G,\CE)$, since in this case the label $\vec r\in\N^{N+1}$ may depends on the index $j\in\N$.
-But from Proposition \ref{PROPIP2} we have the following weaker statement:
+where the label $\vec r\in\N^{N+1}$ of the differential operator $\bD_{\vec r}$ is given by Proposition \ref{PROPIP} and does not depend on the index $j\in\N$ which labels the semi-norms defining the topology of $\CE$ nor on the element $F\in\CB^\mu(G,\CE)$.
+However, we cannot access to such a formula in the case of $\CB^{\underline{\mu}}(G,\CE)$, since in this case the label $\vec r\in\N^{N+1}$ depends on the index $j\in\N$.
+However, and from Proposition \ref{PROPIP2}, we have the following weaker statement: